-In the spirit of Banned Books Week, we’ve pulled together some of the initial responses to one of the twentieth century's most controversial books, American Psycho by Bret Easton Ellis, which turned twenty-five in 2016.
+In the spirit of Banned Books Week, we've pulled together some of the responses to one of the most controversial books of the twentieth century: American Psycho by Bret Easton Ellis.

 American Psycho was originally due to be published by Simon & Schuster in the US.
 But, following a media storm about its supposedly ‘sadistic contents’ just three months before its release, they dropped it.
 ‘It was an error of judgement to put our name on a book of such questionable taste,’ said Richard E. Snyder, CEO of Simon & Schuster.

 Sonny Mehta at Vintage Books picked it up and both he and Ellis received death threats when it was published.
 Even a year later, Ellis was banned from attending the opening ceremony of Euro Disney.